Europe's austerity zeal risks killing the patient

 Across the euro zone, retailers are bracing themselves for yet another drop in Christmas cheer as sales taxes are hiked in Italy, Greece and Ireland.

-The Greek Commerce Confederation (ESEE) is predicting a 22 to 30 percent fall in retail sales, with per capita spending seen dropping to 288 euros from 410 last year and 550 euros in 2009.
+The Greek Commerce Confederation ESEE.L is predicting a 22 to 30 percent fall in retail sales, with per capita spending seen dropping to 288 euros (242 pounds) from 410 last year and 550 euros in 2009.

 And the New Year isn't looking much better.
 Last week's European summit laid out plans for balanced budgets implying austerity budgets for years ahead for many European states.